What is a flashmob in medical research?

 What is the design of the study?

-This an international prospective observational 48 hours multi-center study.
-The data collection will be conducted among acutely admitted medical patients within 24 hours of admission through ED/AMU.
+An international prospective observational 48 hours multi-center study.
+The data collection was conducted among acutely admitted medical patients within 24 hours of admission through ED/AMU.

 Setting: Acute Medical Units and other medical admission units admitting acute medical patients.

-Recruitment: Each participating hospital will ask all patients of 18 years and older within 24 hours of admission admitted with an acute medical condition during the 48 hours flash mob.
+Recruitment: Each participating hospital asked all patients of 18 years and older within 24 hours of admission admitted with an acute medical condition during the 50 hours flash mob.

 Data collection: The dataset contains no directly identifiable patient data.
-Data collection should take less than 5 minutes per patient.
+Data collection took less than 5 minutes per patient.

-Age of 18 years and older with an unplanned admission due to an acute medical condition .
-Patients will be included within 24 hrs after the decision to admit the patient.
-The patients are mentally competent and able to understand the study and give informed consent.
+Age of 18 years and older with an unplanned admission due to an acute medical condition.
+Patients were included within 24 hrs after the decision to admit the patient.
+The patients were mentally competent and able to understand the study and to give informed consent.